danditomaso/danditomaso/README.md

 ### Hey there 👋

+> [!IMPORTANT]
+I'm looking for new front-end opportunities.

 I'm Dan Ditomaso.
 I'm a front-end developer focused on React, Node, Typescript and everything in between.\
 My interests include rock climbing, ultimate frisbee and functional programming.